Tom Franckhauser

-Thomas Anthony Franckhauser (May 26, 1937 – April 17, 1997) was an American football cornerback who played in the National Football League for the Los Angeles Rams, the Dallas Cowboys, and the Minnesota Vikings.
+Thomas Anthony Franckhauser (May 26, 1937 – April 17, 1997) was an American professional football cornerback who played in the National Football League (NFL) for the Los Angeles Rams, the Dallas Cowboys, and the Minnesota Vikings.
 He played college football at Purdue University.

 Early years

 Known as "Knute", Franckhauser was born in Steubenville, Ohio, and played high school football there at Catholic Central High School.

 He accepted a scholarship from Purdue University, where he became a three-year starter at offensive end.
 In 1957, he helped his team upset Michigan State University, which was ranked number one in the nation at the time.
 As a senior, he was named the team's MVP.

 Professional career

 Los Angeles Rams

-Franckhauser was selected by the Los Angeles Rams in the third round (33rd overall) of the 1959 NFL Draft.
+Franckhauser was selected by the Los Angeles Rams in the third round (33rd overall) of the 1959 NFL draft.
 As a rookie, he was moved to cornerback, before finishing the season as a starter at safety.
 He tied for the team lead with 3 interceptions.